 - Service to Leadership UNIV 1000 satisfies the orientation requirement.
 An Orientation course taken at another University does NOT meet this requirement.
-Orientation must be taken during the first semester of matriculation at TSU. - ❖ English 2010-2322 Must have at least 3 semester hours credit. - ❖ History 2010 and 2020 Must have 6 semester hours credit in U.S. History or Tennessee History (HIST 2030).
-European or Western Civ. does not meet this requirement. - Math 1110 (College Algebra) MATH 1710 (Pre-Calculus) may be substituted for this course.
-MATH 1720 (Pre-Calculus II) and MATH 1915 (Calculus and Analytical Geometry) may NOT be substituted for this course. - ❖ Math 1830 (Basic Calculus) MATH 1915 (Calculus and Analytical Geometry) may be substituted for this course. - ❖ Natural Science Must have 8 semester hours.
+Orientation must be taken during the first semester of matriculation at TSU. - English 2010-2322 Must have at least 3 semester hours credit. - History- Must have 6 semester hours credit in History. - Math 1110 (College Algebra) MATH 1710 (Pre-Calculus) may be substituted for this course. - Math 1830 (Basic Calculus) MATH 1910 (Calculus I) may be substituted for this course. - Natural Science Must have 8 semester hours.
 Recommended courses are BIOL 1010/1011, BIOL 1020/1021, CHEM 1030/1031 and CHEM 1040/1041, PHYS 2030/2031 and PHYS 2040/2041 or ASTR 1010 and ASTR 1020.
-Plus the appropriate lab components must be taken with all of these classes. - ❖ Humanities Must have 3 or 6 semester hours with courses from different disciplines: AREN 2310.
-ART 1010, THTR 1020, MUSC 1010, PHIL 1030, HIST 1210, HIST 1220 or RELS 2010. - Senior Project or Senior Seminar MGMT 4500 satisfies this requirement. - Probation Students on probation may NOT enroll in more than 13 semester hours.

-- ❖ Overloads (Fall and Spring) Generally, anything over 18 hours requires overload permission.
+Plus the appropriate lab components must be taken with all of these classes. - Humanities Must have 3 or 6 semester hours with courses from different disciplines: AREN 2310, ART 1010, THTR 1020, MUSC 1010, PHIL 1030, HIST 1000 or RELS 2010. - Senior Project or Senior Seminar MGMT 4500 satisfies this requirement. - Probation Students on probation may NOT enroll in more than 13 semester hours. - Overloads (Fall and Spring) Generally, anything over 18 hours requires overload permission.
 The maximum number of overload hours is 21 hours in total.
 Freshman may not carry an overload.
 Sophomores, Juniors, and non-graduating Seniors may carry an overload of up to 21 hours if they have a cumulative 3.00 GPA or higher.
 Graduating Seniors may carry an overload of up to 21 hours if they have a 2.00 GPA or higher.
-All overload requests must be approved by a Department Head and the Dean or a designated representative. - ❖ Overloads (Summer) The maximum course load for undergraduate students for Summer is 15 hours. - Classes taken at another institution for summer sessions and regular semesters A currently enrolled student must get a pre-approved "Permission to Take a Course at Another Institution" form completed and approved before enrolling in classes at another institution and transferring the earned hours to TSU for credit toward graduation and degree requirements.
-Students may obtain a "Permission to Take a Course at Another Institution" form from the Office of Undergraduate Studies or Admissions and Records. - ❖ Administrative Withdrawal- A student may be administratively withdrawn from any College of Business class when the student is not eligible to be enrolled in the class. - ❖ Transfer students should consult their department heads regarding core course requirements if they are transferring in business courses or to determine the acceptability of upper division business courses earned at other institutions. - ❖ The College of Business subscribes to the philosophy that a student's undergraduate program below the junior year should include no advanced, professional level courses.
+All overload requests must be approved by a Department Chair and the Dean or a designated representative. - Overloads (Summer) The maximum course load for undergraduate students for Summer is 15 hours. - Classes taken at another institution for summer sessions and regular semesters A currently enrolled student must get a pre-approved "Permission to Take a Course at Another Institution" form completed and approved before enrolling in classes at another institution and transferring the earned hours to TSU for credit toward graduation and degree requirements.
+Students may obtain a "Permission to Take a Course at Another Institution" form from the COB Office of Undergraduate Studies or Admissions and Records. - Administrative Withdrawal- A student may be administratively withdrawn from any College of Business class when the student is not eligible to be enrolled in the class.

+- Transfer students should consult their department chair regarding core course requirements if they are transferring in business courses or to determine the acceptability of upper division business courses earned at other institutions. - The College of Business subscribes to the philosophy that a student's undergraduate program below the junior year should include no advanced, professional level courses.